sharikul/BlogPad/docs/getting-started/getting_started.md

 # Getting Started
-**You should follow the instructions or tips provided in this help file after following the instructions of system_requirements.md_.**
+**You should follow the instructions or tips provided in this help file after following the instructions of system_requirements.md.**

 _settings.php_ is the file which is home to the wide variety of settings that impacts your BlogPad blog.